RodinGolodin/api_yamdb_completed/README.md

 # YaMDb API

-The YaMDb API allows you to interact with the RESTful API of a fictional YaMDB review service for creative works like movies, books, and music.
+The YaMDb API allows you to interact with the RESTful API of a fictional YaMDb review service for creative works like movies, books, and music.

 ## Features